-Armed men storm school, abduct students in new north-west Nigeria kidnapping
+Armed men storm school, abduct students in new northwest Nigeria kidnapping

-Abuja, Nigeria (CNN)Armed men stormed a college in north-west Nigeria in the early hours of Friday morning, opened fire and kidnapped an unknown number of students, a police spokesman told CNN.
+Abuja, Nigeria (CNN)Armed men stormed a college in northwest Nigeria in the early hours of Friday morning, opened fire and kidnapped an unknown number of students, a police spokesman told CNN.

 The students were abducted from the Federal College of Forestry Mechanisation, Mando, Kaduna.